 All lines detected at ${>}\,3\,\sigma$ were fitted with single Gaussian functions using the {\tt CLASS} software package from {\tt GILDAS} \citep{gildas13}\footnote{http://www.iram.fr/IRAMFR/GILDAS}.
-The marginal detection of HCO$^+$(5--4) in PLCK\_G092.5+42.9 at ${\rm S/N \simeq 2.2}$ gives a velocity-integrated flux of $1.3 \pm 0.6\,{\rm Jy}\,{\rm km}\,{\rm s}^{-1}$, consistent with NOEMA.
+The marginal detection of HCO$^+$(5--4) in PLCK\_G092.5+42.9 at signal-to-noise ratio, ${\rm S/N \simeq 2.2}$, gives a velocity-integrated flux of $1.3 \pm 0.6\,{\rm Jy}\,{\rm km}\,{\rm s}^{-1}$, which is consistent with NOEMA.
 Most detections in PLCK\_G244.8+54.9 have moderate S/N values of 3--5, and HNC(6--5) only reaches ${\rm S/N}=2.2$.
-They are nevertheless considered to be significant because they result from careful baseline subtractions and channel masking, and because they are systematically recovered when using subsets of the available spectral scans based on polarization or PWV.
-We also repeated the fit in spectral regions expected to be line-free and did not detect any line at similar levels.
+These detections are, nevertheless, considered significant because they result from careful baseline subtractions and channel masking, and because they are systematically recovered when using subsets of the available spectral scans based on polarization or PWV.
+We also repeated the fit in spectral regions that were expected to be line-free and did not detect any line at similar levels.
 Reduced EMIR spectra are shown in Fig.~\ref{fig:emir}.
 Finally, we also stacked EMIR spectra covering emission lines of HCN, HCO$^+$, and HNC for the eight GEMS in Table~\ref{tab:obslog} to determine whether or not this might provide more significant detections than for individual sources.
-The complete procedure is described in Appendix~A. A low fraction of lines turn out to be detected in the stacks and, consequently, we focus on line properties from individual sources in the rest of the paper.
+The complete procedure is described in Appendix~A. Only HCO$^+$(5--4) and HCO$^+$(6--5) have been robustly detected in the stacks and, consequently, we focus on line properties from individual sources in the rest of the paper.